GLASS COFFEE MUGS, Y’ALL.

 For the uninitiated, double-walled glass mugs are clear-looking and glass.
 What you might not expect is that they’re significantly thicker than a simple glass mug.
 The big problem I have with both glass mugs, and normal ceramic ones, is that they get hot (when holding coffee).
 Sometimes (too often) uncomfortable to hold because the hot moves so seamlessly from the outside to the handle area.

 Double glass walls (almost always with air in between) fixes that problem.
 Super well.
-Double wall glasses look great, feel great, and never sweat (when holding cold beverages) nor make your hand uncomfortably hot.
+Double wall glasses look great, feel great, and never sweat (when holding cold beverages) nor make your hand uncomfortably hot (while still keeping your coffee very hot, which is important to us).

 There is a big thing to know about double-walled glasses: their thickness is both more and less.
 The actual glass layer compared to a conventional glass mug or pint glass, is actually much thinner.
 The overall wall is almost always thicker, but each of the two walls of glass is actually narrower.
 That does make them likely to be bit more fragile in a drop test or under a compressive force.